US STOCKS-Wall Street ends down after biggest month since 2020 | Business

 - United States

-Wall Street ended lower after a choppy session on Monday, with declines in energy companies weighing against gains in Boeing as investors digested the U.S. stock market's biggest monthly gains in two years.
-Stocks gave up some of a strong rally from last week that was driven by bets the Federal Reserve may not need to be as aggressive with interest rate hikes as some had feared.
+Wall Street ended lower after a choppy session on Monday, with declines in Exxon Mobil and other energy companies weighing against gains in Boeing as investors digested the U.S. stock market's biggest monthly gains in two years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)